Exopy/exopy/docs/source/user_guide/first_steps.rst

     the  application graphical user interface, but as the result of this process is cached subsequents start ups should be much faster.

 The different panels can be re-organized, tabbed or reduced.
-The bottom panels are used for log messages.
-The left one for will display messages from the application, the right one the ones coming from 'engine' running the measures.
+The bottom panel is used for log messages, it will display messages from the application.
 The left top panel is used to edit measures, actually multiple measures can be edited at the same time and similar panels will be opened if necessary.
 The right top panel display the measures waiting to be performed.